 Meet the ILC Country Services team.
-The team is a group of dedicated Occupational Therapists and Speech Therapists who cover different regions throughout country Western Australia.
+The team is a group of dedicated occupational therapists and speech pathologists who cover different regions throughout country Western Australia.

 |The ILC Country Services Team|